ON THIS PAGE:

 - “What I expected was to be shaken from my comfort zone, which did indeed happen.
 My further expectation to learn more about mixing colour, was exceeded too.
 And with Andries’ succinct words my past work was a given critical look that was most encouraging.
 I can highly recommend this workshop.”

-FACE & FIGURE WORKSHOPS (DRAWING AND PAINTING IN OILS OR OTHER MEDIA)
+3. FACE & FIGURE WORKSHOP (DRAWING AND PAINTING IN OILS OR OTHER MEDIA)

 Because many of the issues here do not relate specifically to colour, this workshop includes quite a bit of drawing.
 (Some people even choose to stick to drawing, and not do any painting at all during this workshop).